obazoud/glacier-archive/README.md

 Haystack w/Search of Choice (I picked elasticsearch)

 Glacier libraries for Python (https://github.com/paulengstler/glacier).
 You might want to use my fork.

+Celery and Redis if you're doing multi-threading.

 Django Settings File
 ===========================